Softnet-Free/softnet-ms/docs/single/new-domain.md

 ## 2.1.
 Creating a domain

 To deploy a project, we create a domain as it is demonstrated in section "[Creating a doman]({{ site.baseurl }}{% link docs/domains/new-domain.md %})" of the "Domains & projects" chapter.
-We call the domain "Home Automation":
+Let's name the domain "Home Automation":

 ![]({{ site.baseurl }}{% link assets/images/image_sdp.1_1.png %})